hickford/hickford.github.io/_posts/2012-03-29-reactive-extensions-buffer-until-calm.markdown

 > The Reactive Extensions (Rx) is a library for composing asynchronous and event-based programs using observable sequences and LINQ-style query operators.
 Using Rx, developers represent asynchronous data streams with Observables, query asynchronous data streams using LINQ operators, and parameterize the concurrency in the asynchronous data streams using Schedulers.
 Simply put, Rx = Observables + LINQ + Schedulers.

-For example, once you have an Observable, that is, a stream of events, you can query it with LINQ extension methods:
+For example, once you have an Observable, that is, a stream of events, you can query it with LINQ extension methods (these return new streams):

     stream.Where(condition)
     stream.GroupBy(selector)